leamas/supybot-irccat/README.md

 It's similar to the notify plugin, but does not require the client to be on the same host as the supybot server.

+Here is also a simple script which can be used to send data to a server running subybot with irccat

 Dependencies
 ------------
 - python-twisted (tested with 12.1)